Directional Compass

 ai @ work

-How we all relate to each other shares an idea with AI as algorithms begin to permeate the internet and other ways we interact with our environment.
-Far from being a perfect system, AI provides us with an interesting POV that allows us to see a brighter future.
+How we all relate to each other shares an idea with AI as algorithms permeate our world and provides us with an interesting POV that allows us to see a brighter future.
+It’s part of the systems on our planet and is a new, vital part of the shift away from old ways.

 A Changing World